 MAHMOUD EL GAMMAL

 Mahmoud El Gammal is the owner of Galala Development Company.
-The business leader made a name for him- self through various large-scale invest- ments in projects such as Al Ain Resort and Al Ain Bay in Sokhna, as well as Hacienda Bay on the North Coast.
-He is also the founder of New Giza, a huge real estate development in 6th October.
+The business leader made a name for himself through various large-scale investments in projects such as Al Ain Resort and Al Ain Bay in Sokhna, as well as Hacienda Bay on the North Coast.
+He is also the founder of New Giza, a huge real estate development in 6th October City.

 Chairman & Founder of Qalaa Holdings

 Ahmed Heikal is the Chairman and co-founder of Qalaa Holdings, a leading investment company in Africa and the Middle East.
-Qalaa subsidiary ECARU, embarked on a solid waste manage- ment operation in Egypt where waste is gathered to produce energy alternatives and compost for agricultural purposes.
-The model is now imple- mented in eight countries.
+Qalaa subsidiary ECARU, embarked on a solid waste management operation in Egypt that gathers waste and then uses it to produce energy alternatives and compost for agricultural purposes.
+This model is now being implemented in eight countries.
 Qalaa is also working on implementing two solar power plants in Egypt.

 KARIM SAMI SAAD